Author: Denis Tahiri

 Fabian Zhilla, security expert and lecturer at the "Canadian Institute of Technology", says that the problems related to these data are on several levels.

-"There are two problems related to these data, these data contain bank data, working hours, workplace.
-Bank data can be used not only for buying and selling, but also to steal the income they have in the bank, but also to apply tomorrow for loans and other things" he says, adding that for specific subjects, this problem can go as far as violating national security.
+"There are two problems related to this data, this data contains banking data, working hours, place of work.
+Banking data can be used not only for buying and selling, but also to steal the income they have in the bank, but also to apply tomorrow for loans and other things," he says, adding that for specific subjects this problem can go as far as violating national security.

 Experts point the finger at ANKSI, the prosecution investigates Taxes

-But, for Gentian Progni, an IT expert, the institution from which these data originate is AKSHI.
+But, for Gentian Prognin, an IT expert, the institution from which this data came is AKSHI.
 "The main problem is that everything is collected in AKSHI.
-This means that the IT of a Ministry is certified in ANA to start work and at the same time all data is collected in ANA.
-The first institution that has fallen is AKSHI and I don't know what they are waiting for all the leaders of AKSHI to resign since this data is collected only in AKSHI". he says, adding that these are data that have come out from the inside.
-Asked if these data could have come from taxes, he says that it is impossible.
+This means that the IT of a Ministry is certified in AKSHI to start working and at the same time all the data is collected in AKSHI.
+The first institution that has fallen is AKSHI and I don't know what they are waiting for all the leaders of AKSHI to resign since this data is collected only in AKSHI", he says, adding that this is data that came from within.
+Asked if this data could have come from taxes, he says that it is impossible.

 On the other hand, another security expert says that this data should have been fragmented and it is scary that in such a database the access given to an employee is so great that it can pull large amounts of data. .